gnuarmeclipse/gnuarmeclipse.github.io-source/pages/openocd/install.md

 **Warning:** OpenOCD is a very complex project, capable of working with many JTAG probes, but support for them must be explicitly included at build time, so be sure that support for your JTAG probe was included in the binaries you plan to use.
 The **GNU ARM Eclipse OpenOCD** includes support for most existing probes.

+## J-Link conversion

+If the only reason to run OpenOCD is to use the ST-LINK on-board programmer on STM Discovery or Nucleo boards, then, thanks to SEGGER, a better solution exists: it is possible to **upgrade the on-board programmer firmware to behave like a J-Link** lite, and then use the GNU ARM Eclipse J-Link plug-in.
+The conversion is reversible, you can return the board to ST-LINK at any time.

+Please follow the instructions on [Converting ST-LINK on-board into a J-Link](https://www.segger.com/jlink-st-link.html).

 ## Documentation

+If you are using the GNU ARM Eclipse OpenOCD, the documentation is part of the installed package.

-The OpenOCD documentation is available in the [Files](https://sourceforge.net/projects/openocd/files/openocd/) section of the SourceForge project.
+Slightly older version are also available in the [Files](https://sourceforge.net/projects/openocd/files/openocd/) section of the SourceForge project.
 For version 0.9.0, the manual is [openocd.pdf](http://sourceforge.net/projects/openocd/files/openocd/0.9.0/openocd.pdf/download).

 ## Windows

 For user convenience, the Windows versions of **GNU ARM Eclipse OpenOCD** are packed as Windows setup wizards.
 Go to the [GitHub Releases](https://github.com/gnuarmeclipse/openocd/releases) page and download the latest version named like:

-  * `gnuarmeclipse-openocd-win64-0.8.0-*-setup.exe`
-  * `gnuarmeclipse-openocd-win32-0.8.0-*-setup.exe`
+- `gnuarmeclipse-openocd-win64-0.10.0-*-setup.exe`
+- `gnuarmeclipse-openocd-win32-0.10.0-*-setup.exe`

 Select the `-win64-` file for Windows x64 machines and the `-win32-` file for Windows x32 machines.